 Visual social media platforms, such as Pinterest and Instagram, are transforming the landscape of advertising.
-Our global age requires bypassing the limitations of language to communicate instantaneously.
+Our global age requires bypassing the language barriers to communicate instantaneously to a global audience.
 Visual narratives transcend these limitations while evoking powerful emotional responses from the consumer of the media.
 They allow for a global real-time narrative.
-In an instant, brands (including people and organizations) are able to communicate with millions through shared photos or videos.
-It is communication that is not lost in translation.
+In an instant, brands can communicate with millions through shared photos or videos.
+It is a form of communication that is not lost in translation.

 In the worlds of Instagram and Pinterest, brands are equal opportunity participants.
 Narratives told through images bypass the barriers of language.
 Brands create stories that entice and capture consumers’ attention to leverage their influence.
 Users interact with the brand by commenting, liking, or ignoring.
 In an instant, you know if you have a hit or a dud.
 When something is a hit, it is popular, but more importantly, it becomes influential.

 Brands engage audiences with images: real-time, nostalgic, manufactured and raw.
 They entice participants to want more, to keep coming back, and to eventually make a purchase.
 The main aim lies in the art of the sale.
 People live and die by commerce, and the ability to sell not only products but also ideas.
 In the age of digital Darwinism, it is the difference between thriving and dying.

 Brands encourage people to engage in the fantasy of their ideal life, and people associate the brand with the feeling the image evoked in them.
 Almost like a good luck charm, the product becomes a symbol of achievement of the desired state such as marriage, love, happiness and connection.
 Humans consume products to attain the promised effect.
 Images, either still or video, evoke an emotional response sought more effectively than language alone, which is partially why Instagram and Pinterest are such powerful tools for brands.